Admire the changing leaves in Gaspésie this fall! Here are four places where you can soak up spectacular views of colourful foliage in our region.

 Mount Saint-Joseph, Carleton-sur-Mer

-Access the summit of Mount Saint-Joseph, at an altitude of 555 metres, by car via Rue de la Montagne or by foot via the road or a hiking trail.
+Access the summit of Mount Saint-Joseph, at an altitude of 555 m, by car via Rue de la Montagne or by foot via the road or a hiking trail.
 At the top of the mountain, you will find a long wooden footbridge and a lookout offering a breathtaking view of the Carleton-sur-Mer barachois as well as Chaleur Bay and the coast.
 In the fall, you can also admire the beautiful colours of the leaves.
 Along the footbridge, interpretive panels will reveal highlights of the region’s history and geography.
 You can also visit the Notre-Dame-du-Mont-Saint-Joseph oratory (1935) as well as enjoy hiking trails for all levels, intermediate mountain bike trails and a natural climbing wall with beginner and intermediate routes.

 Mount Saint-Joseph.
 Photo: Roger St-Laurent